Tutankhamun Golden Mask

 Tutankhamon Golden Mask

-A very thin layer (about 30 nanometres) of two different gold alloys is applied to Tutankhamun golden mask’s exterior: a lighter 18.4 karat hue for the face and neck, and 22.5 karat gold for the remainder of the mask.
+The outermost layer is a very thin one – some 30 nanometers-thick streak of two different gold alloys: lighter 18.4 karat for the face and neck, and 22.5 karat treasure for the rest of the mask.
+What does Tutankhamun’s Golden Mask symbolize?

-The mask was embellished with semi-precious stones and glass, as well as bands of glass paste that resembled lapis lazuli.
-The vulture and cobra emblems on the forehead and falcon heads on the shoulders were signs of the Two Lands of Upper and Lower Egypt, as well as divine authority.
+Quite a few other materials went into embellishing the mask: there were semi-precious stones and glass, with strips of glass paste imitating lapis lazuli.
+The vulture and cobra on the forehead and falcon heads on the shoulders indicated the Two Lands of Upper and Lower Egypt, as well as divine authority.

-The inside casket, on the other hand, was fashioned entirely of solid gold.
-This casket was not the gleaming golden image we see now in the Egyptian Museum when Howard Carter first saw it.
-“It was coated with a thick black pitch-like covering that ran from the hands down to the ankles,” Carter writes in his excavating notes .
-This was clearly an anointing liquid that had been poured over the casket in large quantities (at least two buckets full) during the burial process.
+The inner coffin was made of solid gold.
+This coffin was not the brilliant one seen nowadays in the Egyptian Museum before Howard Carter laid eyes on it.
+“It was coated with a thick black pitch-like covering that ran from the hands down to the ankles,” Carter writes in his excavation notes.
+This was quite clearly some sort of anointing liquid that had been poured over the coffin in large quantities (at least two buckets full) while it was being buried.

-The pharaoh’s image is like that of a deity.
-The gods were said to have gold skin, silver bones, and lapis lazuli hair, therefore the king is depicted here in his heavenly form in the hereafter.
-He wields the crook and flail, which are symbols of the king’s authority.
-The deities Nekhbet (vulture) and Wadjet (cobra) spread their wings across his body, inlaid with semiprecious stones.
-Two other goddesses, Isis and Nephthys, are engraved into the gold lid below these two.
+The pharaoh is pictured as a god.
+The gods were said to have gold skin, silver bones, and lapis lazuli hair; hence, the king is shown here in his celestial form bestowed upon him in the hereafter.
+He holds the crook and the flail, which are emblems of royal power.
+The gods Nekhbe, the snake vulture, and Wadjet spread across the boy’s body, made with the inlay of semiprecious stones.
+These two were followed by the carvings of two more goddesses, Isis and Nephthys, on the gold lid beneath.

-Tutankhamun, who reigned for nine years and died in 1324 BC, was about 19 years old when he died.
-Lapis lazuli and semi-precious stones adorn his 11kg solid gold funerary mask.
+King Tutankhamun, having been on the throne for nine years and dying in 1324 BC, was barely around 19 years old when he died.
+His 11-kilogram funerary mask of solid gold is adorned with lapis lazuli and semi-precious stones.

 Was King Tut removed from his tomb?